learn-co-curriculum/dsc-conditional-probability-lab/README.md

 You will be able to:

-- Understand and Explain the conditional probability - P(A∩B) = P(A|B) x P(B)
+- Understand and explain the conditional probability - $P(A \cap B) = P(A \mid B) P(B)$
 - Use the multiplication rule to find the probability of the intersection of two events
 - Apply the techniques learned in the lesson to simple problems

 ## Exercise 1
-A coin is tossed and a single 6-sided die is rolled.
-Find the probability of landing on the head side of the coin and rolling a 3 on the die.
+A coin is tossed and a single 6-sided dice is rolled.
+Find the probability of landing on the head side of the coin and rolling a 3 on the dice.

 ```python